shinh/strace/README.md

+*[strace 5.3](https://github.com/strace/strace/releases/tag/v5.3) officially supports tracing with seccomp-bpf.
+I'd recommend you to try it!*

 This strace runs faster when you use it with some syscall filters.

     $ time sh -c "find . -name '*.mk' | xargs grep foobar > /dev/null"